rinliauw/rinliauw.github.io/content/projects/redstone-calculators/index.md

 The **Multiplication** module is actually 5-bit and works using bit-shifting.
 It's a trick one would see in low-level programming: multiplying `x` by 4, which is 2 to the power of 2, is the same as shifting `x` in binary by 2 positions.
-The 5-bit limitation to avoid overflow and the hardwired bitshifts can be seen in the module itself:
+The 5-bit limitation is to avoid overflow and the hardwired bitshifts can be seen physically in the module itself:

 ![Multiplication module](mul.png)

 ### Division

-By far the ugliest implementation, the **Division** module is my own bad design, essentially a hard-coded form of long division as in elementary school, with subsequent subtractions and remainder checking.
+By far the ugliest implementation, the **Division** module is my own bad design, essentially a hard-coded form of long division as taught in elementary school, with subsequent subtractions and remainder checking.
 Unsurprisingly, division by zero is also handled incorrectly.